mobile app bar

 (L) Floyd Mayweather Jr. attends the NBA, Basketball Herren, USA game between the Los Angeles Clippers and the Los Angeles Lakers on Tuesday February 4, 2025 at Intuit Dome Arena in Inglewood, California.

-Floyd “Money” Mayweather has not only made a fortune inside the ring but also outside of it.
-Known for raking in hundreds of millions during his undefeated boxing career, Mayweather has now turned his focus to real estate, and he’s not keeping his success a secret.
+Floyd ‘Money’ Mayweather, known for raking in hundreds of millions during his undefeated boxing career, has turned his focus to real estate.
+Having made a fortune in it, he’s not keeping his success a secret.

-The retired boxing legend has now revealed that he owns a $402 million real estate portfolio spanning 60+ properties, and he’s encouraging fans to get in the game too.
+The retired boxing legend has revealed that he owns a $402 million real estate portfolio spanning 60+ properties in New York, one of the most competitive real estate markets in the world.
+Mayweather is encouraging fans to get in the game too, citing how lucrative it is.

-According to Mayweather, investing in real estate is one of the smartest ways to build generational wealth, and if he can do it, so can anyone willing to put in the work.
+According to Mayweather, investing in real estate is one of the smartest ways to build generational wealth.
+The boxer believes that if he can do it, so can anyone willing to put in the work.
 Floyd’s deal, which included over 1,000 affordable housing units in Upper Manhattan, was one of the biggest real estate transactions in NYC last year.

 View this post on Instagram